career goals

 5. Consider Quitting

+Another option is to stick with a tradition job, but abandon your current career field and start fresh in a new area.
 If you are unhappy in your career, and progressing further in the same field fills you with dread rather than energizing you, consider quitting and taking your career in a whole new direction.
+You might find new passion and enjoyment for a traditional job when you have new challenges.